 - 1. Each student shall be responsible for his/her conduct from the time of admission and/or registration through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment (and even if his/her conduct is not discovered until after a degree is awarded).
 The Code shall apply to a student's conduct even if the student withdraws from the University while a student conduct matter is pending. - 2.
-Generally, University jurisdiction shall be limited to conduct that occurs on or about University premises or in connection with University-sponsored, University-supervised or University-affiliated events, programs, and activities (including students involved with off-campus internships, study abroad programs, the virtual classroom of email, chat rooms, conferences, telephony, and web activities associated with courses).
+Generally, University jurisdiction shall be limited to conduct that occurs on or about University premises or in connection with University-sponsored, University-supervised or University-affiliated events, programs, and activities (including students involved with off-campus internships, study abroad programs, and the virtual classroom of email, chat rooms, conferences, telephony, and web activities associated with courses).
 This jurisdiction also extends to unrecognized Student Organizations.
-However, the University reserves the right to apply The Code to students whose misconduct has a direct and distinct adverse impact on the University community, its members, and/or the pursuit of its objectives regardless of where such conduct may incur.
-Should the Dean of Student's office reasonably determine that a particular alleged act of off-campus misconduct falls within the jurisdiction of the University, the case will be referred to the University student conduct system.
-The Dean of Students will provide a report to the Faculty Counsel each Academic Year regarding the frequency of these situations

-3. University student conduct proceedings may be instituted against any student charged with conduct that potentially violates The Code.
-Student's alleged conduct may also result in criminal prosecution or civil liability.
-In cases where there are criminal proceedings, The Code may be carried out prior to or simultaneously with civil or criminal proceedings at the discretion of the Office of the Dean of Students.
+However, the University reserves the right to apply the Code to students whose misconduct has a direct and distinct adverse impact on the University community, its members, and/or the pursuit of its objectives regardless of where such conduct may incur.
+Should the Office of the Dean of Students reasonably determine that a particular alleged act of off- campus misconduct falls within the jurisdiction of the University, the case will be referred to the University student conduct system.
+The Office of the Dean of Students will provide a report to the Faculty Counsel each Academic Year regarding the frequency of these situations. - 3.
+University student conduct proceedings may be instituted against any student charged with conduct that potentially violates the Code.
+A student's alleged conduct may also result in criminal prosecution or civil liability.
+Any person that files a complaint for misconduct pursuant to the Code may also notify campus, local, or state police or other enforcement agencies external to the University at any time during the University proceedings.
+However, the University shall not require any person to report misconduct to law enforcement or an external enforcement agency.
+In cases where there are criminal or other external proceedings, the Code may be carried out prior to or simultaneously with civil or criminal proceedings at the discretion of the Office of the Dean of Students.
 The University cooperates with law enforcement, or other agencies, in the enforcement of laws on campus and in regard to its students.
 This includes providing information requested by subpoena or as otherwise permitted by law.

-Determinations made or sanctions imposed under The Code shall not be subject to change because criminal charges arising out of the same facts giving rise to violation of University rules were dismissed, reduced, or resolved in favor of or against the criminal law defendant.
+Determinations made or sanctions imposed under the Code shall not be subject to change because criminal charges arising out of the same facts giving rise to violation of University rules were dismissed, reduced, or resolved in favor of or against the criminal law defendant.